 Assess Your Starting Point

 Before you start designing an at-home training program, you’ve got to know what you’re training for.
-But to know what you’re training for, you need to figure out where you’re currently at.
+To understand what you’re training for, you need to figure out where you’re currently at fitness-wise.

 Determine Your Goals